Egge21M/nutjar-ui/README.md

 nutjar-ui allows you to easily integrate Lightning tips on your website, utilizing nostr and Cashu.
 It is a batteries-included Web Component, that does the heavy lifting for you.
 If you are looking to build your own UI around the nutjar logic, take a look at [nutjar.js](https://github.com/Egge21M/nutjar).

+> [!WARNING]
+> nutjar-ui is in active development!!
+Proceed carefully and at your own risk

 ## Getting started

 In order to use the custom Web Component in your HTML you have to load it first.